coder/coder/docs/admin/auth.md

 ## Server Flags

-First, confirm that your OIDC provider is sending the `groups` claim by logging in with OIDC and visiting the following URL:
+First, confirm that your OIDC provider is sending a groups claim by logging in with OIDC and visiting the following URL:

 ```text
 https://[coder.example.com]/api/v2/debug/[your-username]/debug-link